Home·Services·Whiplash Recovery

-Healing from car accident injuries takes more than time
+Healing from car accident injuries takes more than time.
+Whiplash creates whole-body compensation patterns that need specific work to resolve.

 The initial pain might have faded, but something's not right.
 Your neck is stiff.
 Turning your head fully feels impossible.
 You get headaches.
 Your shoulders are constantly tight.
 Maybe your low back started hurting too, even though that wasn't injured.